ScordinoD1994/g1-2025-website/docs/_pages/index.markdown

 The top 15 titles that excel in both popularity and appreciation reflect a compelling mix of blockbuster hits and standout indie successes.
 Games like ***Baldur’s Gate 3***, ***GTA V***, and ***Elden Ring*** dominate thanks to massive reach and critical acclaim.
 But beloved indies such as ***Stardew Valley***, ***Hollow Knight***, ***Terraria***, and ***Undertale*** hold their ground, proving that emotional impact and craftsmanship can rival even the biggest AAA productions.

 High popularity & low appercation games managed to draw substantial attention but not much love.
 Big budget titles like ***Battlefield 2042***, ***Fallout 76***, and ***NBA 2K21*** rank high in visibility yet falter in player satisfaction, as reflected by significantly lower appreciation scores.
 The list is almost entirely dominated by large publishers, hinting at a recurring pattern: strong marketing and brand recognition can drive popularity even when the final product disappoints.
-It's a stark reminder that hype alone doesn't guarantee lasting success.
+It's a stark reminder that **hype alone doesn't guarantee lasting success**.

+The bottom end of the popularity–appreciation spectrum paints a picture of titles that struggled to gain traction both commercially and critically.
+Games like ***Wild West Online*** and ***Shadow Harvest: Phantom Ops*** saw limited player interest and failed to win over those who did engage.
+Interestingly, many of these are smaller indie efforts or low-profile AA titles, suggesting either **underdeveloped experiences** or **misaligned expectations**.
+The mix of obscure failures and forgotten experiments underlines how crowded and unforgiving the Steam market can be.

+High appreciation & low popularity games represent the hidden gems of the Steam catalog—titles that flew under the radar but resonated deeply with those who played them.
+Mostly indie and niche productions, like ***Worm Jazz***, ***Depixtion***, and ***DERU - The Art of Cooperation***, these games boast remarkably high appreciation scores despite modest popularity.
+Their presence suggests that while marketing power can drive visibility, creative vision and satisfying gameplay can quietly build strong player loyalty, even without mainstream attention.

 <h1 id = "Tag Analysis"> Tag Analysis </h1>